Our Team

 Lynne Mitchell

-Lynne is a Psychotherapeutic Counsellor.
-She has a rich experience working with children, adolescents and young people, having worked for the NHS with children and their families since 2018 and with a background in education teaching A Level Psychology for Cambridge Assessment International Education.
+Lynne is a Psychotherapeutic Counsellor with a background in education and teaching.
+She has a rich experience working with children, adolescents and young people in education settings, having worked for the NHS with children and their families since 2018.

-Lynne’s interest in somatic approaches to healing underpin her trauma informed work with relational and attachment trauma.
+Lynne has a particular interest in the principles of somatic mindful approaches which underpin her trauma informed therapeutic practice.
 Lynne is registered with the British Association of Counselling and Psychotherapy (BACP) and abides by their ethical framework.

 Dr. Jess Moreland